withastro/docs/src/pages/en/guides/markdown-content.md

 A function that returns the raw content of the Markdown file (excluding the frontmatter block) as a string.

 :::tip
-If you plan to use `rawContent` for calculating values like "reading time," we suggest using a remark plugin to inject frontmatter instead!
+If you plan to use `rawContent` for calculating values like "reading time," we suggest using a remark or rehype plugin to inject frontmatter instead!
 See [our reading time example](#example-calculate-reading-time) for more.
 :::

 #### `compiledContent()`